 That inner swell of pride you get when you pass by your own products in the market is very familiar to me.
-My dad has worked for the same CPG company for over 30 years and as far back as I can remember, we'd walk down the grocery store aisle and he'd point out what packages we needed to straighten up, which of their products were new and tell me stories of his time as the distributor, before he finished college and traded his box truck for an office.
+My dad has worked for the same CPG company for over 30 years and as far back as I can remember, we would walk down the grocery store aisle as he pointed out what packages we needed to straighten up, which of their products were new and tell me stories of his time as the distributor, before he finished college and traded his box truck for an office.

-I feel that same pride today when I see our own customers' products in the market and now I get to walk him to other parts of the same grocery store when visiting home.
+Today, I experience that same sense of pride when I see our own customers' products in the market and now I get to walk him to other parts of the same grocery store if we happen to go together.

 Brand owners, operations engineers, and their vendor partners beam with pride when see their products stand out in the market- and more importantly, so do consumers.
-The shelf presence of your products matters, even if it's subliminally when they are making quick decisions while shopping.
+The shelf presence of your products matters, even subconsciously, as shoppers make quick decisions.